lycheeverse/lychee/README.md

   -E, --exclude-all-private
           Exclude all private IPs from checking.
-          Equivalent to using `--exclude-private --exclude-link-local --exclude-loopback` combined
+          Equivalent to using `--exclude-private --exclude-link-local --exclude-loopback` combined.

       --exclude-file <EXCLUDE_FILE>
           Deprecated; use `--exclude-path` instead